teenbress/Big_Data_Analysis_with_Scala_and_Spark/README.md

-# scalable_machine_learning
+# Scalable Machine Learning
-Materials of Edx Scalable Machine Learning class on Spark and Coursera Big Data Analysis with Scala and Spark
+Practices of Scalable Machine Learning on PySpark and Coursera Big Data Analysis with Scala and Spark